Percyakr17/zomatoAnalyse/README.md

 <li>The script prints the final message indicating the completion of the analysis.</li>
 <li>Several plots are generated to provide insights into restaurant ratings, cuisine popularity, and pricing trends.</li>

+5. To run the Code Script - use (zomatoAnalysis.ipynb) file to run in juypter or Google colab